Braun 350th career HR, later plunked; Brews, Cards split DH - WHIZ News

 St. Louis manager Mike Shildt ran the team in the opener.
 He missed the nightcap while serving a one-game suspension, imposed by Major League Baseball after tempers flared during the Brewers’ 18-3 romp Tuesday night.

 Umpires warned both teams after Braun was hit by a pitch in the fifth inning.
-He was the third Milwaukee batter plunked in the game — he was at the center of the trouble the previous night when he hit Cardinals catcher Yadier Molina in the wrist during a swing.
+He was the third Milwaukee batter plunked in the game by Cards starter Johan Oviedo.
+Braun was at the center of the trouble the previous night when he hit Cardinals catcher Yadier Molina in the wrist during a swing.

+Oviedo opened the game by hitting Avisail Garcia and then hit Keston Hiura in the third.

+“I really don’t think I was hit intentionally,” Braun said.
+“Obviously we had a couple of other guys who were hit before me with fastballs up and in.
+It was a young pitcher with a good arm, that when he tried to throw the ball inside, missed up and in numerous times.”

 The Brewers scored four runs in the first inning on just one hit, the three-run homer by Braun.